 Menopausal symptoms are extremely common but are likely to be under-recognised and under-treated.
 Vasomotor symptoms (hot flushes and night sweats) are the most commonly reported symptoms, occurring in about 80% of postmenopausal women, with 25% of these women reporting a severe impact on quality of life.

-Symptoms of the menopause last far longer than most women anticipate.
-Frequent menopausal vasomotor symptoms, including night sweats and hot flushes, persist in more than half of women for more than seven years.
+Symptoms of the menopause often last far longer than most women anticipate.
+Frequent menopausal vasomotor symptoms persist in more than half of women for more than seven years.

-HRT is an effective treatment for the typical menopause-related symptoms.
-There are also other long-term health problems associated with the menopause - the risk of osteoporosis, cardiovascular disease and stroke all increase after the menopause.
-HRT can also have a positive influence on these health problems.
+Hormone replacement therapy (HRT) is an effective treatment for typical menopause-related symptoms.
+There are also other long-term health problems associated with the menopause for which HRT can be beneficial, particularly reducing the increased risk of osteoporosis.

 Indications for hormone replacement therapy

 HRT with small doses of an oestrogen (together with a progestogen in women with a uterus) is appropriate for alleviating menopausal symptoms such as vaginal atrophy or vasomotor symptoms.
 Menopausal atrophic vaginitis may respond to a short course of a topical vaginal oestrogen preparation used for a few weeks and repeated if necessary.

 HRT may be used in women with early natural or surgical menopause (before age 45 years), since they are at particularly high risk of osteoporosis.
 For early menopause, HRT can be given until the approximate age of natural menopause (until age 50 years).